samer27/SamIT1025/lab3/readme.md

 # Executive Summary

 In Lab 3, we reviewed software types, practice working with virtualization and Python.
-We also explored careers in information technology, and co-ops, internships, certificates, certifications, industry association, and student organization memberships.
+We also explored careers in information technology and co-ops, internships, certificates, certifications, industry association, and student organization memberships.
 I found that virtualization software benefits all IT departments by allowing access to virtual machines.
-In addition, virtual machines enables multiple operating systems and applications to run on one physical server of "host."
+In addition, virtual machines enable multiple operating systems and applications to run on one physical server or "host."
 I hope to utilize the resources made available to me through the college in the future.

 # Software